yangqingrong/template/README.md

 # License
-This software is distributed under the [LGPL 2.1](http://www.gnu.org/licenses/lgpl-2.1.html) license, along with the [GPL Cooperation Commitment](https://gplcc.github.io/gplcc/).
+This software is distributed under The MIT License (MIT).
 Please read LICENSE for information on the software availability and distribution.

 # Installation
 ```sh